 Lurie Gardens is Millennium Park’s “secret garden”.
 Located behind the Bean, the garden is a four season garden where there is always something to see.
 Two and a half acres of bulbs, grasses, perennials, bushes and trees, something is always blooming.
 It’s particularly beautiful in the spring when you can catch some of those tulips I mentioned and my favorite, peonies.

 You really could spend the entire day exploring Millennium Park.
-Don’t miss the fun interactive fountains and the Frank Gerhy BP pedestrian bridge.
+Don’t miss the fun interactive Crown Fountain and walk the Frank Gerhy BP pedestrian bridge.
 There are plenty of restaurants around the park.
-Just get your food to go and have a picnic!
+If the weather is cooperating, get your food to go and have a picnic!
 There are plenty of shaded areas and benches for seating.

 Architectural Tours to See Chicago in the Spring